 Check your feet every day.
 Inspect the tops, sides, soles, heels, and between your toes.
-If you cannot see well, ask someone to check your feet for you.
+If you have vision problems, ask someone to check your feet for you.
 Use a moisturizer to keep your skin healthier.
 Look for:

 - Dry or cracked skin